cohenadair/VEGANbot/README.md

-## Train 2.0 Apps and Services
+## VEGANbot - Train 2.0
+A simple Node.js RESTful API that will return information about a vegan-based diet.

-This repository houses source code for various Train 2.0 apps and services.
-For more information, please visit the [Train 2.0 website](http://train2point0.com/).
+This app was developed in association with Train 2.0.
+For more information, please visit the [VEGANbot](https://train2point0.com/veganbot/) website.

+## Supported Ingredients
+Open `app/veganbot.json` for a list of supported ingredients.
+If an unsupported ingredient is put into the URL, it will return `undefined` as the resulting category.

-## Development Tools
+## Development
+### Tools
 * [Visual Studio Code](https://code.visualstudio.com/)
 * [TypeScript](https://www.typescriptlang.org/)
 * [Node.js](https://nodejs.org/)